 What kind of personalization do customers really want?

-Every day, we are flooded with an infinite amount of information: news, photos, videos, chats blare at us from our mobile devices, televisions, radios, and even analog sources like newspapers, magazines, and billboards.
+Every day, we are flooded with an infinite amount of information: news, photos, videos, chats blare at us from our mobile devices, televisions, radios, and even analogue sources like newspapers, magazines, and billboards.
 That’s why it is so important that any added information has real value.
 Customers want relevant insight.
 They want to learn about things they don’t already know about.
 Anything more is just additional noise in an already very noisy digital landscape.

 Information that helps customers save is always welcome.
 Be it time, effort, or money.
 With the right tools, you can use customers’ personal data to direct them to the products and information they are looking for more quickly.
 You can use customer purchase history data to cross-sell new products, and add-ons or upsell upgrades.
 You can suggest discounts and deals that reflect customers’ interests and needs.
 So long as your focus is on improving the customer experience, you’re on the right track to creating a great personalized experience.